 The Registration process begins with students knowing the courses required to complete the conditions of a degree and major.
-Students may seek academic advisement either from an advisor in the department offering the major in which the student has declared or from an advisor at the Academic Dean's office, prior to registering for courses.
+Students may seek academic advisement either from an advisor at the department in which the student has declared their major or from an advisor at the Academic Dean's office, prior to registering for courses.

 Please follow the appropriate links below for Academic Advisement information for each of the Undergraduate Schools at Rutgers University - Newark.